rahimnagori/react-journey/README.md

 - React element is an object created using React.createElement().
 When this element is rendered on DOM then it become HTML.
 - UI that changes based on data from API those UI is called 'Config Driven UI'.
 - React is very good and efficient in DOM manipulation hence makes the apps faster.
+- Rendering element based on condition is called conditional rendering.

 ## npm init